 Dry Cleaning: Our sheepskin rugs can be dry cleaned, although we do not usually recommended it as the process removes lanolin and natural oils from the pelt.
 For major stains or soiling we suggest seeking a professional dry cleaning service experienced with leather and shearling products.

 Spot clean the shearling uppers with a damp cloth or use a suede brush to lightly rejuvenate the outermost leather.
 If natural odors develop, you can refresh your slippers by sprinkling baking soda on the inside of the slippers and letting it sit overnight, then vacuum the inside of the slippers in the morning.
 Another method to remove stronger odors from your sheepskin slippers is to place them in the freezer for 24 hours.
 And as always, avoid high heat sources such as heaters, blow dryers, and radiators.

 Wool Mattress Covers are machine washable: use the most delicate cycle setting with cool/warm water and a soft liquid detergent.
 We suggest Canadian made Eucalan™ woolwash cleaner.
 Tumble dry with air only (no heat) and brush when dry to evenly lift the wool fibres.
 Regular brushing will also help to reduce matting and increase air flow and support.

 Wool Filled Duvets are dry-clean only.
 Ask your local dry cleaner if they have experience with wool.

 We cannot be held responsible for the outcomes of our products if they are not cared for as described here.

-Comparable shearling and wool products are welcome to use these care and maintenance guidelines but should be aware of the product origin, age, and condition.
+Comparable shearling and wool products are welcome to follow these care and maintenance guidelines, but consideration should be given to the product origin, age, and condition.